coil-kt/coil/docs/upgrading_to_coil2.md

 )
 ```

 Additionally, Coil now has `AsyncImage` and `SubcomposeAsyncImage` composable functions, which add new features and work-around some design limitations of `rememberAsyncImagePainter`.
-Check out the full Jetpack Compose docs [here](compose.md).
+Check out the full Compose docs [here](compose.md).

 ## Disk Cache